 It can arise from a number of underlying causes which result i...

-Tram-track sign may be used in chest radiography to denote the thickened non-tapering (parallel) walls of cylindrical bronchiectasis.
+Tram-track sign may be used in chest radiography or CT to denote the thickened non-tapering (parallel) walls of cylindrical bronchiectasis.

 It should not be confused with other tram-track signs elsewhere in the body.